OptimusWall-E/CV/README.md

 ## Michael Maiga

 Hi, my name is Michael.
 I'm a junior developer interested in making impactful products.
-I'm a Makers Academy graduate and have a lot about how to put a full-stack together in a team.
+I'm a Makers Academy graduate and have studied how to put a full-stack app together in a team.
 I love the intellectual challenge of tech and love improving.

 ## Projects